accelerated-text/accelerated-text/README.md

 Accelerated Text focuses on applying NLG technology to solve your *data to text* needs.

 Data descriptions require precision.
-For example, a text describing weather conditions can not invent things beyond what it was provided with: Temperature: -1C, Humidity: 40%, Wind: 10km/h.
+For example, generated text describing weather conditions should not contain things beyond those provided in the initial data – temperature: -1C, humidity: 40%, wind: 10km/h.
-The generated text can only state those facts.
-The expression of an individual fact - temperature - could vary.
-It could result in a "it is cold", or "it is just below freezing", or "-1C" but this fact will be stated because it is in the data.
+Despite this, the expression of an individual fact – temperature – could vary.
+It could result in "it is cold", or "it is just below freezing", or "-1C", but this fact *will* be stated because it is present in the data.
-A data to text system is also not the one to elaborate on a story adding something about the serenity of the freezing lake - again, it was not in the supplied data.
+A data to text system is also not the one to elaborate on a story adding something about the serenity of some freezing lake – again, it was not in the supplied data.

 Accelerated Text follows the principle of this strict adherence to the data-bound text generation.
 Via its user interface it provides instruments to define how the data should be translated into a descriptive text.
-This description - a document plan - is executed by natural language generation engine to produce texts that vary in structure and wording but are always and only about the data provided.
+This description – a document plan – is executed by natural language generation engine to produce texts that vary in structure and wording but are always and only about the data provided.

 ## Key Features